 A particle is a highly localized region in space that may possess the attributes of mass, charge, spin and perhaps other things.
 The particle of each of the moieties is not an entity that is localized to a point.
-Rather, it must be described by a probability distribution function (wave function) and delt with using techniques of quantum mechanics.
+Rather, it must be described by a probability distribution function (wave function) which is well known to students of quantum mechanics.

-Nevertheless, for the purposes of this discussion, the particle may be viewed as a small (but finite) diameter sphere containing a uniform plasma like stuff which is peculiar to the moiety type.
+Nevertheless, for the purposes of this discussion, the particle may be viewed as a small (but finite) diameter sphere containing a uniform plasma like material which is peculiar to the moiety type.